In theory, only immutable types should be cached. However, in practice, there are some problematic types that we might still want to cache:

 58

-59 public ProductCatalogue(ICachingService? cachingService = default)
+59 public ProductCatalogue(ICachingService? cachingService = null)

 60 {